-1. Fencing consistent with the appearance of the residential buildings must screen the collection area.

-- The fencing must be made of PVC or treated lumber and constructed for permanent use. - 2.
+- 1. Fencing consistent with the appearance of the residential buildings must screen the collection area.
+The fencing must be made of PVC or treated lumber and constructed for permanent use. - 2.
 The pad for the refuse collection area, including the approach area, must be concrete (not asphalt).
 The approach area must be a minimum 18 feet in length. - 3.
 The refuse collection area(s) may not be at the entrances or exits of the project and should be reasonably located amongst all buildings. - 4.
-Signs must be at all refuse collection areas to prohibit parking in front of collection facilities. - 5.
 A minimum of two painted pipe bollards must be installed behind dumpsters.
-Pedestrian paths of accessible travel must be marked/identified (painted in yellow or white) on dumpster slab surfaces. - 6.
-All projects must include a separate pad for tenant recycling receptacles and participate in a recycling program.
+Pedestrian paths of accessible travel must be marked/identified (painted in yellow or white) on dumpster slab surfaces.